axel-op/agnostic-serverless-functions-java/README.md

 # Agnostic Serverless Functions in Java

 Serverless functions are a great way to deploy backend services at a low cost.
 However, while the infrastructure is abstracted, the code has a strong dependency on the framework used.
-Once a provider is chosen, it's difficult to switch to another one without some refactoring.
+When a serverless function has been developed targeting a specific FaaS provider, switching to another provider requires some refactoring.

-This project aims at reducing the dependency of serverless functions to the platform they run on.
-The same code can be compiled to a function deployable on any supported FaaS platform.
+This project aims at reducing the dependency of serverless functions to a specific framework.
+With this project, the same code can be compiled to a function deployable on any supported FaaS platform.

 ## Usage